-Fastmail team shares knowledge about meeting customer needs at LCA
+Fastmail team shares knowledge about meeting customer needs

 Technologists often look for ways to solve problems that people regularly face.
 Building a solution is one part of it, but another part is ensuring that people can use technical products to meet their needs.
 Fastmail’s customer service team takes a human-centered approach to communications with our customers by focusing on their experience.
 We often go out in the field to share our methods and what we have learned with the broader technical community.